Patrick McCaffery

-Patrick D. McCaffery (born March 20, 2000) is an American college basketball player for the Butler Bulldogs of the Big East Conference.
-He previously played for the Iowa Hawkeyes.
+Patrick D. McCaffery (born March 20, 2000) is an American professional basketball player for CS Vâlcea 1924 of the Liga Națională in Romania.
+He previously played college basketball for the Iowa Hawkeyes and the Butler Bulldogs.

 Early life and high school career

 McCaffery was born in Greensboro, North Carolina where his father, Fran McCaffery was the head basketball coach at UNC Greensboro and spent his early childhood there until moving to Albany, New York after Fran became the head coach at Siena.
 He moved with his family to Iowa City, Iowa at age ten when his father was named the head coach at the University of Iowa.
 McCaffery was diagnosed with thyroid cancer when he was 13 years old.
 He was diagnosed cancer free after three months of treatment, including two surgeries.

 McCaffery attended Iowa City West High School and made the varsity basketball team as a freshman.
 He was named first-team All-State after winning the 2017 4A State Championship and averaged 19.9 points and six rebounds per game in his junior season.
 McCaffery repeated as a first-team All-State selection after averaging 25.1 points and 7.6 rebounds per game.
 He also set Iowa City West's scoring record during his senior season.
 McCaffery was rated a consensus top-100 recruit and committed to playing college basketball for his father at Iowa.